What are the best vitamins for hair?

 Did you know there’s a link between your hair and what you eat?
 If you’re finding that your hair isn’t as thick and lustrous as it used to be, your diet could be to blame.
 Here we’ll explain why and run through which vitamins are the best for hair growth and health.

 What’s the connection between vitamins and hair?

-Vitamins are substances your body needs, that it can’t make itself and that you need to get through your diet.
+Vitamins are substances your body needs that it can’t make itself and you need to get through your diet.
 This means you need to eat specific foods that contain the right vitamins and in the right amounts.

-If your hair doesn’t get the right vitamins it can look dull, it can be more susceptible to damage, and it can thin and fall out.
+If your hair doesn’t get the right vitamins it can look dull, be more susceptible to damage and can thin and fall out.